ZeusLN/zeus-docs/docs/lsp/channel-differences.md

 These are channels that are opened to users instantly, when they create an invoice and don't have enough inbound capacity to accept the payment.

-__Channel lifetime__: Three months minimum.
+__Channel lifetime__: 3 months minimum.
 We may choose to leave your channel open for a longer duration.

 __Routing fees__: Reduced.